phoenixframework/phoenix_live_dashboard/README.md

     $ mix setup
     $ mix dev

+For metrics history in dev run:

+    $ mix dev_history

-Alternatively, run `iex -S mix dev` if you also want a shell.
+Alternatively, run `iex -S mix dev` or  `iex -S mix dev_history` if you also want a shell.

 ## License